Turpenoid Vs Gamsol – One Gives Artists Better Oil Painting Results

 Turpentine

-Turpentine is a petroleum product and it’s very smelly.
-It’s also flammable, so you have to be careful when using it.
 Turpentine is less expensive than Gamsol but it works just as well in my opinion.

 It takes longer to evaporate and it’s not as gentle on your brushes.